NSWPF recruitment banner

 Not all applicants are required to be interviewed.
 Recruitment interviews are conducted on a needs basis, generally to clarify issues or problems encountered during the application process.
 You will be contacted by your case manager if you are required to be interviewed.

-Applicants who successfully complete the 4-week UCWE course will progress to final checking of their application and formal approval to proceed into the Associate Degree in Policing Practice at the NSW Police Academy.
+Applicants who successfully complete all elements of the recruitment process will progress to final checking of their application and formal approval to proceed into the Associate Degree in Applied Policing (ADAP) at the NSW Police Academy.
 It is important at this time that applicants monitor their emails and make themselves available for last minute requests from the recruitment team.

-Applicants who have successfully completed all elements of the recruitment process will receive a formal offer to enroll in the Associate Degree in Policing Practice (ADPP) at the NSW Police Force Academy.
+Applicants who have successfully completed all elements of the recruitment process will receive a formal offer to enroll in the Associate Degree in Applied Policing (ADAP) at the NSW Police Force Academy.

 Keep up to date